The elementary construction of formal anafunctors: The bicategory of J -fractions

-In Figure \ref{fig:right_whiskering_functorial} the sub-diagram consisting of just the solid arrows together with the 2-arrows between them 2-commutes, so the precomposition $(\rho_{(w,\id)} a_1) \oplus (\rho_{(w,\id)} a_2)$ is given by the top layer of the diagram, namely
+In Figure \ref{fig:right_whiskering_functorial} the sub-diagram consisting of just the solid arrows together with the 2-arrows between them 2-commutes, so the precomposition $(\rho_{(l,\id)} a_1) \oplus (\rho_{(l,\id)} a_2)$ is given by the top layer of the diagram, namely

-and $(\rho_{(w,\id)} a_1) + (\rho_{(w,\id)} a_2)$ is given by the unique descent of this 2-arrow along $p$.
-The 2-arrow marked $(\ast)$ is the whiskering $\rho_{(w,\id)} (a_1 + a_2)$, and forms a 2-commuting diagram with $a_1+a_2$ and the 1-arrows $w\times_y u_{13} \times_y w \to u_{13}$ and $w\to y$.
+and $(\rho_{(l,\id)} a_1) + (\rho_{(l,\id)} a_2)$ is given by the unique descent of this 2-arrow along $p$.
+The 2-arrow marked $(\ast)$ is the whiskering $\rho_{(l,\id)} (a_1 + a_2)$, and forms a 2-commuting diagram with $a_1+a_2$ and the 1-arrows $w\times_y u_{13} \times_y w \to u_{13}$ and $w\to y$.
 The 2-cell

-in Figure~\ref{fig:right_whiskering_functorial} is, by uniqueness of lifts through $p$ and $w\to y$ (both in $\J$) equal to $(\rho_{(w,\id)} a_1) \oplus (\rho_{(w,\id)} a_2)$.
-Thus the descent of $(\rho_{(w,\id)} a_1) \oplus (\rho_{(w,\id)} a_2)$ along $p$ is just $\rho_{(w,\id)} (a_1 + a_2)$, which is what we needed to prove. \end{proof}
+in Figure~\ref{fig:right_whiskering_functorial} is, by uniqueness of lifts through $p$ and $w\to y$ (both in $\J$) equal to $(\rho_{(l,\id)} a_1) \oplus (\rho_{(l,\id)} a_2)$.
+Thus the descent of $(\rho_{(l,\id)} a_1) \oplus (\rho_{(l,\id)} a_2)$ along $p$ is just $\rho_{(l,\id)} (a_1 + a_2)$, which is what we needed to prove. \end{proof}

-The definition of the left whiskering is slightly more complicated, as it is such that it doesn't permit us to ignore half of the span as we can for right whiskering.
-What we shall do is define left whiskering by a general $\J$-span $x\leftarrow{j}u\xrightarrow{f}y$ in two cases, using the factorisation $(j,f) = (\id_u,f)\circ (j,\id_u)$.
+The definition of the left whiskering is slightly more complicated, as it is such that it doesn't permit us to nearly ignore half of the span as we can for right whiskering.
+What we shall do is define left whiskering by a general $\J$-fraction $x\xleftarrow{j}u\xrightarrow{f}y$ in two cases, using the factorisation $(j,f) = (\id_u,f)\circ (j,\id_u)$.